Cyclone1070/docsreader/src/tailwind/README.md

 4. **Strips HTML Attributes** - Removes all `<script>` tags, `style` attributes, `class`, `id`, and other non-semantic attributes

-5. **Converts to Markdown** - Uses unified/rehype/remark to convert the cleaned HTML to markdown filesThe pipeline performs the following steps:### Final Output
+5. **Converts to Markdown** - Uses unified/rehype/remark to convert the cleaned HTML to markdown filesThe pipeline performs the following steps: